DoDAO-io/dodao-rust-course/generated/summaries/data_types.md

     ```

  **Keywords**
+- Keywords are predefined, reserved words used in programming that have special meanings to the compiler.
+Rust divides keywords into three categories:
+    1. Strict
+    2. Reserved
+    3. Weak
 - Strict Keywords
   * These keywords can only be used in their correct contexts.
 They cannot be used as the names of: Items, Variables and function parameters, etc.
   * For Example:- ` mut, break, else, continue, return, impl, etc. `